 If your little one is mastering a new skill, such as crawling or standing up, it’s important to not create new sleep habits – such as rocking your baby to sleep.
 Instead, lay him back down one time and then proceed with whatever sleep training method you choose.
 See our blog post on choosing the right sleep training technique for your family for more information.

-The 6 and 9 month sleep regressions can be frustrating and exhausting, and if you find you need more assistance or support, please contact us!
+The 6 and 9 month sleep regressions can be frustrating and exhausting, and if you find you need more assistance or support, schedule a FREE 15 minute consultation with us!
 We can develop a sleep plan that meets the needs of your entire family!
+Or if you just want a survival guide on this major sleep regression, purchase yours here